cowboysdude/Pir-Sensor/README.md

 # Pir-Sensor
 NOW WORKS WITH PI4 AND RPI3 [PLEASE READ THIS ENTIRE README!]

-Download files to your root directory on your pi

 # 1st in a terminal window:
     sudo apt-get install wiringpi